MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-web-form-metadata.md

 # Configure web form metadata for portals

-The Web Form Metadata contains additional behavior modification logic to augment or override the functionality of form fields that is otherwise not possible with native entity form editing capabilities.
+The Web Form Metadata contains additional behavior modification logic to augment or override the functionality of form fields that is otherwise not possible with native basic form editing capabilities.

 ## Add a new record